christinasavva/Python_code_CF/README.md

 # Python_code_CF

-Study material for a project within an eight-month Data Analytics course with CareerFoundry
+Study material for a project within a 10-month Data Analytics course with CareerFoundry

 ## **Project Summary**